 Learn more about adjuvants:

 Sometimes antibiotics are used in the vaccine manufacturing process to prevent bacterial contamination during production.
 The actual amount of antibiotics that are found in some vaccines is extremely small.
 For instance, in the MMR vaccine, there is 0.025 mg of Neomycin per dose.
-To put that in perspective, about 800 MMR vaccines would contain the amount neomycin equal to the weight of one snowflake.
+To put that in perspective, about 800 MMR vaccines would contain an amount of neomycin equal to the weight of one snowflake.

 Most vaccines are “single dose” vaccines meaning that a vaccine vial is only used once for one dose, for one person.
 But there are a few “multi-dose” vaccines where the vial is used several times.
 For multi-dose vaccines, preservatives are needed to prevent contamination from bacteria or fungus.